 The customer could then see a consolidated monthly budget for their subscriptions, look at their monthly payments by category, make global payment changes, or manage their individual subscriptions.
 The solution also included a subscription marketplace where consumers could shop for new subscription services by category and enroll in the new services with one click.
 In addition to all these features, the Technossus team also included a function that alerted a customer if there was suspicious activity in their account.

 The team worked non-stop and succeeded in building an entire working demo of the product in less than 24 hours.
 The final solution included integrations with financial services, banks, PayPal, and an application that detects fraudulent activity.

 When a working prototype of the new product was introduced to members of the FinTech community, it received immediate accolades, and several banks and FinTech companies expressed interest in incorporating the product into their service offerings.
-Many members of the develop community were amazed that the Technossus team was able to complete the entire product development cycle for a moderately complex product in just 24 hours.
-For the Technossus team, it was particularly gratifying to receive recognition for their ability to identify unmet customer needs and to build a solution that no one had previous envisioned with features and functions that were entirely new to the market.
+Members of the FinTech community were amazed that the Technossus team was able to complete the entire product development cycle for a moderately complex product in just 24 hours.
+For the Technossus team, it was particularly gratifying to receive recognition for their ability to identify unmet customer needs and build an innovative, original solution with features and functions that were entirely new to the market.